GonzagaRobotics/RoverGUI/README.md

 ## Compatibility

-Development and testing is done on Windows 10/11 Firefox.
-Other modern browsers should work fine, but there may be subtle issues.
+Development and testing is done on Ubuntu Chromium.
+Compatability with Windows Chromium (Chrome, Edge, etc) is also expected.

-There are known, potentially breaking issues with Linux, although the GUI can still connect to the rover.
+Other browsers and MacOS are known to have issues with the GUI and are not supported.

 ## Quick Start